athenianco/athenian-api/server/MANHOLE.md

 - `await handler(request)` produces the original response.
 - Assign to `response` to override the response.
 If the value is not `None`, the regular handler will not be executed.
-- Assign to `global trace_sample_rate_manhole` to change the traces sampling rate in Sentry.
+- Assign to `athenian.api.trace_sample_rate_manhole` to change the traces sampling rate in Sentry.
 - The user is resolved inside the `handler`, so it is not possible to check them before calling `await handler(request)`.
 Thus `request.uid` emerges after the call.